|

 was about to expire?).
 Either way, it's quite obvious that

-this version was not ready for release and need a bit of tweaking
+this version was not ready for release and needs a lot of tweaking

 to make it playable.
 Dukes of Hazzard is an interesting game